alexanderpetraliac2c/azure-oracle-migration/README.md

 # Azure DMS: Oracle to Azure PostgreSQL

-The Azure Database Migration Service (Azure DMS) is a tool that serves as a way to migrate, guide, and automate your current database migration to Azure.
+The Azure Database Migration Service is a tool that serves as a way to migrate, guide, and automate your current database migration to Azure.
 Effortlessly migrate data, schemas, and objects from various sources to the cloud.

 ## Azure DMS provides the following features:
 * Supports Microsoft SQL Server, MySQL, PostgreSQL, MongoDB, and Oracle migration to Azure from on-premises and other clouds.